 § 82A1001.
-Request for review of assisted treatment status.
+Request for Review of Assisted Treatment Status.
 If the time for appeal of his or her most recent assisted treatment order or renewal has expired, a patient may request a review of his or her assisted treatment status by the treating psychiatrist or qualified mental health professional.
-The psychiatrist or qualified mental health professional must review the request within 14 calendar days.
-A patient may request a review of status hearing no more than once every 180 days.
+The psychiatrist or qualified mental health professional shall review the request within fourteen (14) calendar days.
+A patient may request a review of status hearing no more than once every one hundred eighty (180) days.

 § 82A1002.
-Notice of status review hearing.
-Notice of the status review hearing shall be mailed at least seven (7) calendar days in advance to the patient;

-- patient's legal guardian or conservator, if known; patient's counsel, if known; an - adult member of the patient's household, if known; and anyone recognized as a - 3 party at the initial assisted treatment hearing or any subsequent renewal hearings. - 4 Timely actual notice shall fulfill the notice requirement for any given individual.
+Notice of Status Review Hearing.
+Notice of the status review hearing shall be mailed at least seven (7) calendar days in advance to the patient; the patient's legal guardian or conservator, if known; the patient's counsel, if known; an adult member of the patient's household, if known; and anyone recognized as a party at the initial assisted treatment hearing or any subsequent renewal hearings.
+Timely actual notice shall fulfill the notice requirement for any given individual.